-4. Install the foam tape - apply $\frac{1}{2}$ " x $\frac{1}{2}$ " open-cell foam strips around supply air duct to ensure that all the conditioned air is delivered into the room (see Figure 27).
-Failure to do so results in recirculation of the conditioned air through the cabinet causing the unit to short cycle, and coil to freeze.
+4. Install the foam tape - Apply 1⁄2" x 1⁄2" open-cell foam strips around supply air duct to ensure that all the conditioned air is delivered into the room (see Figure 21).
+Failure to do so results in recirculation of the conditioned air through the cabinet causing the unit cabinet to short cycle and coils to freeze.